cloudfoundry-community/bosh-gen/README.md

 * 1 job called `my-system` with an empty `monit` file
 * 1 deployment manifest `manifests/my-system.yml` with `version: create` set so that every `bosh deploy` will always create/upload a new version of your release during initial development
 * Some sample operator files that you or your users might use to deploy your BOSH release
+* `config/final.yml` describes your public S3 bucket
+* `config/private.yml` is your local-only private AWS API credentials
+* `config/blobs.yml` will be updated when you run `bosh add-blob` to add 3rd-party blobs into your project

 ### BPM